cainhill/render-engine/README.md

 # render-engine

-A simple Python-based compilation script running in Docker that automatically processes and combines one or more source videos into polished destination videos based on CSV manifest files.
+A script for making compilation videos from one or more source videos.
+Runs inside the excellent [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker image.

+## 📌 Purpose

+When triggered by webhook, this script scans `/data/manifest/` for CSV manifest files that describe how `/data/dest-videos` should be compiled from one or more `/data/src-videos` - applying th needed trim, rotation, and resize effects along the way.

 ## 💎 Features